Repeat after me: “If I want to be a millionaire I must help a million people.”

 You ever notice that we’re quick to complain about something but hesitant to praise?
 Instead of leaving a bad review, call the store manager and let them about the great service you received from the cashier.
 Cost to you: $0

-Even those these kind acts are not heavy on the wallet they still have the potential to pull on the heart of the recipient.
+Even though these kind acts are not heavy on the wallet they still have the potential to pull on the heart of the recipient.
 Now that you know how easy it is to make difference, start now.
 Don’t wait another moment to be the reason for someone’s smile.

 10. Money in the dollar store